jggreen3/realtime-reddit-soccer-sentiment-analysis/README.md

 ```

 ## Roadmap

-- [] Extend sentiment analysis with more advanced analytics, such as sentiment correlation with
+- Extend sentiment analysis with more advanced analytics, such as sentiment correlation with
 match outcomes or player performance.
-- [] Incorporate additional data sources like Twitter
+- Incorporate additional data sources like Twitter
-- [] Incorporate a database caching layer with Redis to improve efficiency of queries
+- Incorporate a database caching layer with Redis to improve efficiency of queries

+## Contributing

+Contributions are welcome!
+If you find any bugs or have suggestions for new features, feel free to
+open an issue or submit a pull request.